Anna Banner

-Anna Ebiere Banner (born 18 February 1995) is a Nigerian pageant winner and actress.
-She was crowned the Most Beautiful Girl in Nigeria) by 2012 MBGN Queen Isabella Ayuk in 2013 and represented Nigeria at the 2013 Miss World pageant.
+Anna Ebiere Banner (born 18 February 1995) is a Nigerian actress, model and beauty pageant titleholder.
+She was crowned Most Beautiful Girl in Nigeria 2013 by 2012 MBGN Isabella Ayuk and represented Nigeria at the Miss World 2013 pageant.
 She was appointed as the Special Assistant on Culture and Tourism to Governor Henry Dickson upon her reign as Most Beautiful Girl in Nigeria (MBGN) in 2012.
 In 2014, she made her acting debut in Super Story.